- From scratch

 Sometimes we won’t be able to generate a visual sitemap from certain websites and you will receive a “something went wrong” error.
 There could be various reasons for that:

-- there is no sitemap.xml or access to it is restricted
+- Here is no sitemap.xml or access to it is restricted

-- the browser cannot read and generate a sitemap for technical reasons
+- The browser cannot read and generate a sitemap due to technical reasons

 Visual site map builder

 Create your visual site map or app structure using our interactive flow, taking full advantage of drag-and-drop.
 Dive deeper with page content blocks that make your structure simple to design, handle, and discuss.

 A Sitemap XML file is usually computer-generated using a certain format (XML) from a finished visual website structure or a working website.
 The majority of CMS, such as Wordpress, generate the sitemap file automatically from a finished website.
 Another way of creating sitemaps is to use services such as the Sitemap Generator.

 Usually the sitemap.xml file is located here - example.com/sitemap.xml.
 However, there are cases when the file simply doesn’t exist or is located elsewhere, e.g. on another domain or under a different file name

 These are optional tags of a sitemap protocol.
 Keep in mind that you’re only giving hints and not directions for action.
 It is not guaranteed that the search engines will do exactly as you have specified in these tags.

 changefreq — How often the contents of the webpage may change